-Embryo storage is the cryopreservation of a woman’s embryos for later use.
-To collect eggs, women are often administered fertility drugs to stimulate the ovaries into producing more eggs.
-The eggs can then be used in one of many different types of fertilization methods, and the resulting embryos frozen and stored for future treatment cycles or donation.
-If embryos are to be stored, they are cryopreserved by either the vitrification technique or the more conventional slow-freeze method and transferred to liquid nitrogen-filled tanks for long-term preservation.
+Patients who cryopreserve remaining embryos after IVF for later use will require specialized cryostorage.
+To collect eggs, a patient is administered fertility drugs to stimulate the ovaries into producing more eggs.
+The eggs can then be used in one of many different types of fertilization methods, and the resulting embryos are frozen and stored for future treatment cycles or donation.
+If embryos are to be stored, they are cryopreserved by either vitrification technique or slow-freeze method, and transferred to liquid nitrogen-filled tanks for long-term preservation.

 We have embryo storage facilities in Florida, Minnesota, Nevada and Texas.
 Each of our state-of-the-art facilities are monitored 24/7 by industry-leading Vaisala monitoring systems that record temperature changes as small as 0.01 degrees Celsius.
 Additionally, all tanks are manually monitored on a weekly basis by our experienced personnel, and our facilities are under 24-hour security and surveillance.
 Each facility has on-site back-up, bulk nitrogen storage, and all electronic data is backed up daily with off-site data storage.

 Reprotech works closely with fertility service centers across the United States to make embryo storage services available nationwide.
 While Reprotech does not provide embryo freezing services, our network of freezing centers do.
 Once specimens have been preserved, we coordinate the transportation of your frozen embryos to Reprotech for long-term storage.